10 Money Lessons From the Worst Contracts in NBA History

 Everybody’s made mistakes with their money.
 We all have a purchase or investment or two that we would really (really!) like to take back.
-Maybe it’s a used car that fell apart two weeks after you bought it or a payday loan that, no matter how hard you try, you can just never seem to pay off.
+Maybe it’s a used car that fell apart two weeks after you bought it or a home that seems to eat money.

 Whatever your mistakes have been, we feel your pain, and we are dedicated to making sure that you avoid money mistakes in the future.
 But rather than having you think about your past errors, we’re going to do something different.
 Because while learning from our own mistakes can be valuable, learning from someone else’s mistakes is way more fun.

 So, since the NBA is about to kick off its 2018-19 season next week, we figured it’d be nifty to look at some of the worst money mistakes in the league’s history.
 It’s pretty clear that NBA owners and GMs aren’t going to learn from their previous contract misfires, so we figured someone should.

 10. Jermaine O’Neal – Indiana Pacers – 7 years, $126.6 million (2003)